Digital television: Development

-In the mid-1980s, Toshiba released a television set with digital capabilities, using integrated circuit chips such as a microprocessor to convert analog television broadcast signals to digital video signals, enabling features such as freezing pictures and showing two channels at once.
-In 1986, Sony and NEC Home Electronics announced their own similar TV sets with digital video capabilities.
-However, they still relied on analog TV broadcast signals, with true digital TV broadcasts not yet being available at the time.
+In the mid-1980s, Toshiba commercially released one of the first television sets with digital capabilities, using integrated circuit chips such as a microprocessor to convert analog television broadcast signals to digital video signals, enabling features such as freezing pictures and showing two channels at once.
+Following in 1986, Sony and NEC Home Electronics announced their own similar TV sets with digital video capabilities.
+However, these television sets still relied on analog TV broadcast signals, with true digital TV broadcasts not yet being available at the time.

 A digital TV broadcast service was proposed in 1986 by Nippon Telegraph and Telephone (NTT) and the Ministry of Posts and Telecommunication (MPT) in Japan, where there were plans to develop an "Integrated Network System" service.
-However, it was not possible to practically implement such a digital TV service until the adoption of motion-compensated DCT video compression formats such as MPEG made it possible in the early 1990s.
+However, practical digital TV service implementation was not available until the adoption of motion-compensated DCT video compression formats such as MPEG made it possible in the early 1990s.

-In the mid-1980s, as Japanese consumer electronics firms forged ahead with the development of HDTV technology, and as the MUSE analog format was proposed by Japan's public broadcaster NHK as a worldwide standard.
-Japanese advancements were seen as pacesetters that threatened to eclipse US electronics companies.
-Until June 1990, the Japanese MUSE standard—based on an analog system—was the front-runner among the more than 23 different technical concepts under consideration.
+In the mid-1980s, as Japanese consumer electronics firms forged ahead with the development of HDTV technology, and the MUSE analog format was proposed by Japan's public broadcaster NHK as a worldwide standard.
+Until June 1990, the Japanese MUSE standard—based on an analog system—was the front-runner, set to eclipse US electronics company solutions, among the more than 23 different technical concepts under consideration.